Business leaders often neglect to critically question the sustainability of their business model and understand their inherent Business Model Risk.

 Similarly, consumer electronics, media and related entertainment industries provide many examples of business models that have been made redundant over a short period of time due to rapid changes in technology.
 The suburban DVD rental outlet has become redundant in many countries due to the emergence of web- based downloading and viewing businesses, for example.

-Whilst the above can be considered extreme examples of business model failures, there are learnings for other businesses.
+Whilst the above can be considered extreme examples of business model failures, there are many lessons to be learnt for other businesses industries.

 What questions should be asked in the quest to identify Business Model Risk ?